 - The City would continue to discharge excess recycled water to the local storm channel.
 In recent years, recycled water usage in the City has decreased due to one of its large recycled water users, SMURFIT a paper manufacturer, going out of business.
 This has reduced the recycled water demand to the point where excess recycled water is being discharged to the local stormwater channel and is lost from the region. - Land along the western boundary of IEUA's service area would continue to subside due to over pumping of groundwater in the area.
 This is a major concern for the City and MVWD and is one of the major driving factors for finding an economically viable project that will allow groundwater levels to be restored and prevent further ground subsidence. - The City of Pomona's Well 19 would remain out of service.
 The City of Pomona owns Well 19 located in the Spadra Basin within the City.
-This well has good quality, low TDS (670 mg/L) water, and a safe yield of around 1-mgd, but there is nowhere for the water to be used within the City, given the decrease in recycled water demand mentioned above.
-If this well continued to remain off, IEUA would need to look to more costly local water sources, such as the higher TDS in the Southern NRW system, and or bring in expensive imported water to recharge its existing spreading basins.
+This well has good quality, TDS (670 mg/L) water, and a yield of around 1-mgd, but there is nowhere for the water to be used within the City, given the decrease in recycled water demand mentioned above.
+If this well continues to remain off, it may be necessary to look to other potentially more costly local water sources, such as the higher TDS water in the Southern NRW system, and or bringing in more expensive imported water to recharge the region's existing spreading basins.